Zack-Xu-0419/weatherapp/README.md

 Here's the working website hosted on Netlify: https://hungry-benz-b93e3d.netlify.app/ Location might not work on Safari
+Type into the textbox and the weather will change realtime

 # Getting Started with Create React App